hiradtaba/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Hi, my name is Hirad Tabatabaei.
-I'm currently an undergraduate student in Electrical Engineering at University of Massachusetts Amherst.
+I'm currently an electronics designer at Prodrive Technologies.

 interests: